-Loyola’s Center for Environmental Law and Land Use brings together dedicated students, inspiring professors, expert lawyers, and active members of the community to study and respond to the Gulf Coast’s most challenging environmental problems.
+Loyola’s Center on Environment, Land, and Law (CELL) brings together dedicated students, inspiring professors, expert lawyers, and active members of the community to study and respond to the Gulf Coast’s most challenging environmental problems.

 Meet our faculty

-The Center for Environmental Law is staffed by world class faculty and experienced practitioners in the areas of environmental and land use law and policy.
+The Center on Environment, Land, and Law is staffed by world class faculty and experienced practitioners in the areas of environmental and land use law and policy.

 Specialize in Environmental Law